imSaiPavan27/hospitality-analysis/README.md

 Report Pages Created
 Report

-Report View
+**Report View**
 It is a consolidated view of financial statistics along with the performance of the hotels.

-Financial Stats
+**Financial Stats**
 The financial stats added in this report are the typical metrics that are used only in the hospitality sector.
 This includes revenue, cancellations, room-level pricing etc.

 Here is a list of these financial metrics used in the hospitality industry.

-Revenue as we know is the most common metric used in every industry.
+**Revenue** as we know is the most common metric used in every industry.
-RevPAR – Revenue generated per available room.
+**RevPAR** – Revenue generated per available room.
-ADR – Average Daily Rate is the average daily price per room.
+**ADR** – Average Daily Rate is the average daily price per room.

 These are the main financial statistics that we need to look at micro to macro level.

-Performance
+**Performance**
 The stats related to performance includes the hotel’s occupancy, cancellation %, room availability etc. All these factors directly contribute to the revenue.
 And some of these factors are controllable by the management whereas some factors are uncontrollable.

 Here is the list of metrics:

-DSRN – Daily Sellable Room Nights is the metric used for available rooms that can be sold.
+**DSRN** – Daily Sellable Room Nights is the metric used for available rooms that can be sold.
 Example: If there are 100 rooms in a hotel and 20 rooms are not available for any XYZ reason, the DSRN here is 80.
-DBRN – Daily Booked Room Nights are the number of nights booked per night.
+**DBRN** – Daily Booked Room Nights are the number of nights booked per night.
-DURN – Daily Utilized Room Nights are the nights utilized or used by the customers.
+**DURN** – Daily Utilized Room Nights are the nights utilized or used by the customers.
 This can be the checked-in nights.
-Cancellation % – As the name suggests, it is the percentage of cancelled bookings.
+**Cancellation %** – As the name suggests, it is the percentage of cancelled bookings.
-Avg Rating – Average rating is the average rating given by a customer per booking.
+**Avg Rating** – Average rating is the average rating given by a customer per booking.
-Day Type – Day is the category of days in a week.
+**Day Type** – Day is the category of days in a week.
 Weekday and Weekend.
 In the hospitality sector, the weekend is Friday and Saturday.
 Most of the customers checkout on Sunday.
-Booking Platforms – Booking platforms are the modes that are used by customers to book rooms.
+**Booking Platforms** – Booking platforms are the modes that are used by customers to book rooms.
 These include AtliQ’s own booking platform and third-party platforms as well.
-Week Number – Week number is the number of weeks in a year.
+**Week Number**– Week number is the number of weeks in a year.
-Property Name – Property name is the name of individual hotels.
+**Property Name** – Property name is the name of individual hotels.
-Property ID – Property ID is the unique ID given to the properties.
+**Property ID** – Property ID is the unique ID given to the properties.
-WoW – Week on Week is the metric to compare the performance change over the week.
+**WoW** – Week on Week is the metric to compare the performance change over the week.

-Filters Used
+## Filters Used
-Week Number – To view each week’s performance.
+**Week Number** – To view each week’s performance.
-Month – To measure monthly performance.
+**Month** – To measure monthly performance.
-Property – This will give insights into each property that will help in effective decision-making.
+**Property** – This will give insights into each property that will help in effective decision-making.
-City – This filter helps in knowing the market value of AtilQ Room Class – Looking into room class can drill down the problems and challenges faced by hotels.
+**City** – This filter helps in knowing the market value of AtilQ **Room Class** – Looking into room class can drill down the problems and challenges faced by hotels.
 Example: Ratings will help in improving the standards of the room.
 Availability will help in providing more rooms with the category in high demand.
-Booking Platforms – Choosing booking platforms provides insights to the marketing team to target accordingly.
+**Booking Platforms** – Choosing booking platforms provides insights to the marketing team to target accordingly.
 Also, improving AtliQ’s own platforms for generating direct revenue.

-Finance View
+## Finance View
 The finance view includes similar filters to the consolidated report page and excludes the performance metrics.
 Here all the charts are providing financial performance on micro and macro levels (after applying filters).

 This report is for financial analysis of the business.

-Realization – Utilized Room Nights / Booked Room Nights
+**Realization** – Utilized Room Nights / Booked Room Nights

-RevPAR –Revenue Per Available Room
+**RevPAR** – Revenue Per Available Room

-ADR –       Average Daily Rate
+**ADR** – Average Daily Rate

-DBRN –Daily Booked Room Nights
+**DBRN** – Daily Booked Room Nights

-DSRN Daily Sellable Room Nights
+**DSRN** -  Daily Sellable Room Nights

-DURN Daily Utilized Room Nights
+**DURN** -  Daily Utilized Room Nights

-Revenue WoW change % Revenue Week Over Week Change
+**Revenue WoW change %** - Revenue Week Over Week Change

-Learnt things from this Project
+## Learnt things from this Project
-Learnt to build a new visual (Calendar visual) using matrix table, which can be utilized for different purpose of analyze.
+- Learnt to build a new visual (Calendar visual) using matrix table, which can be utilized for different purpose of analyze.
-By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
+- By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
-If the booking is cancelled after that, the charge range from 60 to 90% of the booking cost.
+- If the booking is cancelled after that, the charge range from 60 to 90% of the booking cost.

-Some Important insights from the Dashboard
+## Some Important insights from the Dashboard
-Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad, and Delhi.
+- Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad, and Delhi.
-AtliQ Bay has the highest occupancy of 66%
+- AtliQ Bay has the highest occupancy of 66%
-Week 24 recorded the highest revenue among all, which is 139.6 Million AtliQ lost around 298 Million in cancellation
+- Week 24 recorded the highest revenue among all, which is 139.6 Million
+- AtliQ lost around 298 Million in cancellation
-Elite type rooms has the most booking and as well higher cancellation rate
+- Elite type rooms has the most booking and as well higher cancellation rate